San Antonio Pest Intelligence Dashboard: Insights from Real Treatment Data on Pest Trends

 Our intelligence hub is powered by two layers of verifiable data:

-- FieldRoutes Treatment Records: Every number on the dashboard comes from Romex Pest Control's service management platform — real treatments performed by our San Antonio technicians across Bexar County, from Stone Oak to Southtown, Alamo Ranch to New Braunfels.
+- FieldRoutes Treatment Records: Every number on the dashboard is derived from Romex Pest Control's service management platform — real treatments performed by our San Antonio technicians across Bexar County, from Stone Oak to Southtown, Alamo Ranch to New Braunfels.

 - Authoritative Research: Health risks, property impacts, and seasonal predictions are drawn from Texas A&M AgriLife Extension, the CDC, the EPA, and the NPMA Bug Barometer® forecast.